Eastern Niagara Hospital

-Eastern Niagara Hospital is the name created to cover a pair of hospitals founded in the early 1900s in Lockport and Newfane, New York that each operated independently.
+Eastern Niagara Hospital was the name created to cover a pair of hospitals founded in the early 1900s in Lockport and Newfane, New York that each operated independently.
 Under cost pressures they were both operated under the Eastern Niagara Health System (ENHS) umbrella.
 ENHS also operates a nursing home.
 In 2019 The New York Times portrayed Eastern as among the least likely to overcharge, yet they were facing cost pressures.

 Lockport Memorial Hospital

-The Lockport City Hospital opened on July 1, 1908 as an 18-bed medical facility.
+The Lockport City Hospital opened on July 1, 1908, as an 18-bed medical facility.
 It was renamed Lockport Memorial Hospital in 1959.
 In 1999, the Lockport Memorial Hospital and the Newfane Inter-Community Memorial Hospital took on a legal affiliation under the name Eastern Niagara Hospital.
 By 2009 the new names Eastern Niagara Health System and Eastern Niagara Hospital were being used.
 Lockport was known as Eastern Niagara Hospital/Lockport Division; the other location was known as the Newfane Division.